-There exists a magical cooking trick that is guaranteed to make any morning a million times better: learn how to make a crumb cake at home.
+There exists a magical baking trick that is guaranteed to make any morning a million times better: learn how to make a crumb cake at home.

-Typically consumed as a morning cake, with coffee, this cake is no less delicious at other times of day.
-If you're feeling absolutely sinful, top a warm slice with a big scoop of vanilla ice cream.
+Typically consumed as a morning cake (with coffee, of course!) this crumb cake is no less delicious at other times of day.
+If you're feeling absolutely sinful, top a warm slice with a big scoop of vanilla ice cream — and don't forget the powdered sugar.

-- The same methods taught in The Wilton Method: Baking Basics that help you make perfect layer cakes will also assist in baking denser cakes, such as this crumb cake.
+- The same methods taught in The Wilton Method: Baking Basics that help you make perfect layer cakes will come in handy when baking denser cakes, such as this crumb cake.
 Measuring, sifting and mixing methods are all similar, and the skills learned in this course will serve you well.

 - Do you like your cakes very salty-sweet?
 Use salted butter in the crumb mixture for the topping.
 It will certainly satisfy your craving.

-- Regarding the brown sugar, it is highly suggested that you use dark brown sugar.
-While the recipe will work if you use light brown sugar, it really does lack the rich, slightly molasses-tinged flavor that makes crumb cake great, so it's not suggested.
+- Regarding the brown sugar: It is highly suggested that you use dark brown sugar.
+While the recipe will work if you use light brown sugar, it really does lack the rich, slightly molasses-tinged flavor that makes crumb cake great.

 - Some people prefer large, fat crumbs; others prefer a more delicate, loose crumb topping.
 Simply break up the crumb mixture more if you prefer less crumbs.
 If you want fat, large crumbs, clump portions of the crumb mixture in the size you desire tightly in your hand before placing them on top of the cake batter.